dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 » Will your VBA code take appropriate action if the user cancels the dialog box, presses Esc, or uses the Close button?

 » Does the text contain any misspellings?
-Unfortunately, the Excel spell checker doesn’t work with UserForms, so you’re on your own when it comes to spelling.
+Unfortunately, the Excel spell checker doesn't work with UserForms, so you're on your own when it comes to spelling.

 » Will your dialog box fit on the screen in the lowest resolution to be used